Test the Setup of the Remote Support and ServiceNow Integration

 Test Remote Support Get Support Now (ESS)

-- Locate or create an incident which has an assigned non-ITIL caller and an assigned ITIL technician.
+- Locate or create an incident that has an assigned non-ITIL caller and an assigned ITIL technician.

 - Open the incident and click Get Support Now.